American University (AU) officials have deemed an investigation into anti-Semitic graffiti scrawled in a dormitory bathroom inconclusive.

-The etchings included SS Lightning Bolts, a swastika, and a Star of David marked out with an ‘x,’ according to the school’s student newspaper, The Eagle.
-So far, the university has been unable to identify who is responsible for the antisemitic graffiti or when it was made.
+The etchings included SS Lightning Bolts, a swastika, and a Star of David marked out with an ‘X,’ according to the school’s student newspaper, The Eagle.
+So far, the university has been unable to identify who is responsible for the graffiti or when it was made.

 “While the investigation may be inconclusive, the pain caused by the graffiti is real and unacceptable,” AU President Sylvia Burwell said in a campus message this week.